Timing performance of SiPM-on-Tile elements: Laboratory and test beam measurements: Conclusions

 These complementary measurements show that our SiPM, electronics and digitisation are fast enough to have no impact on our measurement results.
 Instead, the time structure observed in a SiPM-on-tile configuration can be fully described in terms of the scintillation and the light propagation in the scintillator tile.

-The analysis of test beam data shows that the time resolution strongly depends on the energy deposition in the scintillator tile, and thus also on the light yield.
-The light yield in turn depends on the scintillator tile size.
-Moreover, the laser measurements suggest that the light collection in the scintillator tile also has a time structure that depends on the scintillator tile size.
+The light collection process shows a clear dependence on the scintillator tile size, with larger scintillator tiles delivering broader photon time distributions.
+While this contribution is small compared to the emission time of the scintillator material itself, it does result in an additional tile-size dependence of the time resolution beyond the effect of the light yield alone, with further improved time resolution for smaller scintillator tiles.

-This motivates to further study the timing properties of the SiPM-on-tile technology, and specifically how the scintillator tile size, the light yield, and the time resolution are correlated.
-In an upcoming publication these open questions will be addressed with a Geant4-based simulation of the SiPM-on-tile setup.
+In order to quantify how the scintillator tile size, the light yield, and the time resolution are correlated, we have developed a Geant4-based simulation of a SiPM-on-Tile detector which will be presented in an upcoming publication.